-Recent inflationary pressures have resulted in increased raw material, labor, energy, freight and logistics expenses and other costs, which, if they continue for a prolonged period, may adversely affect our results of operations.
+Recent inflationary pressures have resulted in increased raw material, labor, energy, freight and logistics expenses and other costs, which impacted our margins in 2022 and may continue to adversely affect our results of operations.
 If our costs are subject to continuing significant inflationary pressures, we may not be able to fully offset such higher costs through price increases.
 Our inability to do so could harm our results of operation.